mattkirkland/design-methods/notepad.md

 Today: recap on why do research. ethnographic options.
 THEN: review of online options.
 THEN: how to apply methods! just pull from examples people have.

+### 9/21/20

+Setting up week 5, participatory design research methods